Unique Examples of Digital Signage for 2015

 As part of its #MakeItHappy campaign, Coke employed an innovative combination of emoticons and face-recognition technology.
 A bottlecap-shaped animated face – the “Coke-moji” – greeted passengers in Stockholm’s busy Hötorget subway station on a series of interactive displays.

 The “Coke-moji” mimicked the facial expressions of daily commuters.
 As a result, coaxing a happy feeling out of onlookers as it blew kisses, smiled and winked in unison with passersby.

 8. DOOH Campaign Changes with the Weather

 In a clever effort to promote the movie Inside Out, Disney, Clear Channel and m/six used 30 digital panels in Singapore’s Central Business District (CBD) that changed creative based on the surrounding weather.

-Each of the five emotive characters in the animated film was associated with three sets of copy: rainy weather, sunny weather and a generic statement typical to their character (in case the weather is in-between).
+Each of the five emotive characters in the animated film was associated with three sets of copy.
+For instance, rainy weather, sunny weather and a generic statement typical to their character (in case the weather is in-between).

 Singapore has notoriously hot and wet weather, and this campaign is an ideal example of digital signage advertising that’s relevant to the audience.

 9. Marilyn Monroe and the New York City Subway meet again

 Another example, the DOOH campaign used audio-reactive technology to recreate Marilyn Monroe’s iconic skirt-blowing scene.
 As a result, each time a train pulled into or departed from the station wind blew across the platform.